Frequently Asked Questions

 How much does it cost to join Alpha Lambda Delta?

 National lifetime membership dues are $25.
 In addition, your local chapter usually charges local chapter dues ($5 - $30).
 The local chapter dues pay for chapter operating expenses (mailings, refreshments, service projects, and local scholarships).

 What do the dues cover?

-The national dues cover the cost of your membership certificate, a charm or lapel pin, and a copy of the national magazine, The Flame.
-In addition, you are eligible to compete for 36 undergraduate scholarships of $1,000 - $6,000; 23 graduate fellowships of $3,000-$7,500; and 20 James G. Stemler Study Abroad Scholarships of $1,000 each.
+The national dues cover the cost of your membership certificate, your lapel pin, and a copy of the national magazine, The Flame.
+In addition, you are eligible to compete for 36 undergraduate scholarships of $1,000 - $6,000; 24 graduate fellowships of $3,000-$7,500; and 20 James G. Stemler Study Abroad Scholarships of $1,000 - $2,000 each.
 The national dues also cover the cost of an annual leadership/activities workshop.

 Can I lose membership in Alpha Lambda Delta if my grades drop?